Saturday, March 1, 2025

 Friday, November 1, 2024

-Jennie Lyles Blakley and Mary Anna Lankford: Friends
+Jennie Bartlett Lyles and Mary Anna Lankford: Friends

 My mother, Lula mentioned to me that her mother, Mary Anna Lankford and Jennie Blakley Lyles were friends.
 Later, I discovered that Mary and Jennie were neighbors.
 I could only imagine that their children grew up together and attended the same school.